As a horse owner and trainer you must be the custodian of the welfare of the horse first and foremost. Sadly many reiners do not provide that care.

-Animal welfare refers to the state of the animal; the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment.
+Animal welfare refers to the state of the animal; the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment in training programs.
 Protecting an animal’s welfare means providing for its physical and mental needs.

 The welfare of horses in breeding, competition and general riding and care is of the highest importance.
-It must be more than commentary or publicity; it must be upheld every day and enforced by those with both knowledgeable authority and a desire to care for the horse above all other political and cultural agendas.
+It is as an owners Fiduciary Duty to provide care and keep horses from harm, particularly in training barns.
+The responsibility must be more than commentary or publicity; it must be upheld every day and enforced by those who work or are around the horse.

 Knowing the boundaries of equine welfare and abuse

-The boundaries of equine welfare are often pushed under the guise of questionable professional knowledge and in the individuals haste to achieve results.
+The boundaries of equine welfare are often pushed under the guise of questionable professional knowledge and in the individuals haste to win.
 At those times they sanction techniques that become welfare issues.
-In an enlightened world, many of the past practices are now deemed abuse, neglect and unfair treatment of animals, including the reining horse.

 The welfare of the horse is not just about the show pen.
 It is all encompassing of training, handling and anytime a person is in the company of a horse or responsible for its well-being.
 Feeding, health, mental state and safety are also at the forefront of welfare and abuse.

 With no apprenticeship and a very low entry gate to becoming an owner or trainer, many learn by error and duplication of others and at the expense of the horse.
-The mentors they often select the ones that least challenge their thinking and provide the easiest path forward.
+They don’t question what is right and wrong; they just follow the pack.